eatoin5hrdlu/PACE/README.md

     python levelapp.py

-Using the controls, line up the lagoons and turbidostat in the camera frame with the corresponding lines being displayed
+Using the controls, line up the lagoons and turbidostat in the camera frame with the corresponding lines being  (blob detection being added to automate this)

 Controls
 ====